rexguowork/phantom-attack/README.md

-# Phantom Attack: Evading System Call Monitoring
+# Phantom Attack: Syscall monitoring/tracing bypass

 Phantom attack is a collection of attacks that evade Linux system call monitoring.
 A user mode program does not need any special privileges or